Students following the study plan below will complete the Sustainable Food & Ag Systems associate degree in the number of semesters shown.

 10-090-130 HERBS & HEALTH... explore various herbs; their unique properties, role in history, medicine, food and other traditional uses.
 Examine growing practices, harvest, and preservation.
 Make organic preparations; i.e., tea, infusions, tinctures, and salves.

 10-090-134 SUSTAINABLE AG & FOOD BUSINESS ...define your goals.
 Research expenses and potential income for a small food-related enterprise.
 Outline a budget.
 Compare markets.
 Develop a brand identity.
 Review financial terminology.
 Draft a business plan.

 10-090-135 EDIBLE LANDSCAPE, PERMACULTURE ...design an edible landscape for your homestead, no matter its size or location.
 Use permaculture concepts of zones, layers, energy flow, water features, perennial plants, beauty, recycling, compost, and self-sufficiency.

 10-090-136 SMALL FARM MACHINERY & EQUIPMENT...
-Evaluate equipment, machinery & tractors needed for a small farm.
+Evaluate equipment, machinery and tractors needed for a small farm.
 Troubleshoot small engines; hook up PTOs, hydraulics, plows.
-Calibrate seeders and fertilizer spreaders, drive a skid steer, try welding.
+Calibrate seeders and fertilizer spreaders, drive a skid steer, and try welding.

 10-090-138 SPRING GARDEN MANAGEMENT...work in the greenhouse and high tunnel to seed and grow transplants.
 Prepare the garden soil, build fertility, sow seed, transplant, and cultivate.
 Use organic practices, gain hands-on skills.